Dangerous Money: Production

 The film's working title was Hot Money.

 The role of Chan's chauffeur Birmingham Brown was traditionally played by comedian Mantan Moreland, but not in this film.
 Mantan Moreland and Ben Carter, seen in the 1945 Chan mystery The Scarlet Clue, became so popular as a comedy team that they embarked on a coast-to-coast personal-appearance tour for eight weeks, which is why Moreland was missing from the next two Chan pictures, The Red Dragon and Dangerous Money.
 Veteran African-American comic Willie Best substituted for him as Chattanooga Brown, Birmingham's cousin.

 Sidney Toler was seriously ill during filming.
 Diagnosed with cancer, the 72-year-old Toler could hardly walk but insisted on seeing the project through.
 Monogram hired Toler's original foil, "Number Two Son" Sen Yung (now billed on screen as Victor Sen Young), easing the burden on Toler and relieving him of some of the action.

 Reception

 Thalia Bell of Motion Picture Daily thought Dangerous Money was par for the series: "Typical murder mystery in typical Chan style.
 Sidney Toler portrays the Chinese detective in familiar fashion, while Victor Sen Young and Willie Best contribute their usual style of comedy."
 Showmen's Trade Review commented, "Entire locale of the story takes place aboard a ship, which naturally confines the action and makes the picture a little slower than most, but this shouldn't hinder its acceptance.
 Smooth and able in a role that seems to have become second nature to him, Sidney Toler is again the brilliant Chinese sleuth."

+Copyright status

-The film is presumed to be in the public domain, due to the omission of a valid copyright notice on its original-release prints.
+While some presume the film to be in the public domain, due to the omission of a valid copyright notice on original-release prints, Dangerous Money was indeed registered for copyright by Monogram Pictures on September 29, 1946 (certificate number LP656).